 What is regenerative medicine?

-Regenerative medicine in orthopedics is a non-surgical treatment that enables your own adult stem cells to repair injured tissues, reduce inflammation and stop pain.
-The procedures at Regen Orthopedics activate your body’s own adult stem cells and blood platelets to stimulate healing and speed repair for bone, muscle, joint, soft tissue and nerve injuries.
+Regenerative medicine in orthopedics is a non-surgical treatment that can activate your own adult stem cells to repair injured tissues, reduce inflammation and stop pain.
+Following FDA guidelines, the procedures at Regen Orthopedics utilize your body’s own growth factors, including adult stem cells or blood platelets, to potentially stimulate healing and speed repair for bone, muscle, joint, soft tissue and nerve injuries.
 It takes the healthy, regenerative cells from an area in which they are more concentrated, and injects them into the injured area of the body.
 The therapy enables your body to better heal itself.
 Watch more here.

 Dr. Bullock discusses how regenerative medicine works in this 15 minute webinar here.

 What types of injuries and conditions does this help?